Soprano Lorna Haywood

 BD: How do you balance your career between opera and concert?

 You are so marvelous.
 I would never have dreamed that you could do this.
 I always think of oratorio and you as being absolutely hand-in-hand.
 That’s after all these years, now!
-Also I’ve sung with a lot of orchestras here and the concerts have been broadcast, so a lot of the broadcasts that people have heard of my work has been orchestral and oratorios.
+Also I’ve sung with a lot of orchestras here and those concerts have been broadcast, so a lot of people have heard of my work which has been orchestral and oratorios.

 BD: Is that good that live concerts get broadcast?